Check out our newest campus in Gramercy! Explore here.

 When possible, choose a space that lends itself well to your child’s experience or add thoughtful details that help enhance the space you have.
 Vivvi’s campuses are full of natural light and designed with intentionally open floor plans that allow children the freedom to explore in a safe space created for them.

-• You can’t underestimate the power of natural light, especially for little young children who are still working on their circadian rhythm.
+• You can’t underestimate the power of natural light, especially for infants and toddlers (birth to 3 years) who are still working on their circadian rhythm.
 If you’re able, make sure your child’s playspace is in a room with lots of good, natural light.

 Movement and Physical Activity